Walworth County Court Records

 Case types handled:

-The Probate Office administers proceedings for estate administration (both formal and informal), guardianship of minors and incapacitated adults, conservatorship, trust proceedings, and name changes.
-The Probate Registrar handles informal probate proceedings and can advise on document preparation, though court staff cannot provide legal advice.
+The Probate Office administers estate proceedings (both formal and informal), guardianship of minors and incapacitated adults, conservatorship, trust proceedings, and name changes.
+The Probate Registrar handles informal probate proceedings and can help with document preparation — though, like all court staff, cannot give legal advice.

 Probate filing fees:

-Probate fees are governed by Wisconsin Statutes Section 814.66.
+Probate fees are set by Wisconsin Statutes Section 814.66.
 Key fees include:

-Inventory fees are not due at case filing; they are paid when the inventory is filed with the court.
+Inventory fees aren't due at the time of filing — they're paid when the inventory is submitted to the court.

 Searching probate records: